 Each student has an Individual Education Plan with learning goals.
-In addition, the class teacher sets two weekly targets for each student.
 The teaching activities are chosen to ensure that individual students reach their learning goals.

 The students have a variety of developmental challenges that necessitate specific teaching and support.
 The teacher and teaching assistants provide individual and small group instruction as needed.